megaease/easeprobe/docs/Deployment.md

 > Note:
 >
 > The following service is a ClusterIP service, you can change it to NodePort or LoadBalancer service.
+It uses the port `38181` to map `8181` in the container.

 ```yaml
 apiVersion: v1